 In comparison, the tighter plugin architecture uses dynamically loaded plugins, callbacks and a shared datastore.
 See clixon client api for more details.

 Clixon supports GNU/Linux, FreeBSD and Docker.
 MacOS may work.
-Linux platforms include 32 and 64 bits Ubuntu, Alpine, Raspian, etc.
+Linux platforms include Ubuntu, Alpine, Centos, and Raspian.
+CPU architectures include x86_64, i686, and ARM32.

 Clixon supports standards including YANG, NETCONF, RESTCONF, XML and XPath.
-See Standards for more details.
+See Standards section for more details.

 Get the Clixon source code from Github: